Snailbeach Mine

 • Fluorspar – 900 tons

-Lead has been an important material in our lives and its chemical symbol, Pb, is derived from the latin word for lead, plumbum.
+Lead has been an important material in our lives and its chemical symbol, Pb, is derived from the Latin word for lead, plumbum.
 There is evidence of Roman lead mining activity at Snailbeach mine.
 The Romans would have used lead for water pipes, bath and aqueduct linings, and their winemakers insisted on lead pots or lead lined copper pots for boiling crushed grapes.

 In medieval times lead was used for coffins, tanks, roofs and guttering.
 It also became widely used in stained glass window making.